Name

 euid

-The effective UID the process is running as.
+The ID of the effective user the process is running as.

 gid